jqwik-team/jqwik/docs/user-guide.md

 #### Character Sets

-By default any unicode character might be generated.
+By default any unicode character from plane 0 (Basic Multilingual Plane) might be generated.
+When generating Strings, however, Unicode "noncharacters" and "private use characters" will not be generated unless you explicitly include them using `@Chars` or `@CharRange` (see below).

 You can use the following annotations to restrict the set of allowed characters and even combine several of them: